ponticelli/blog-posts/01-async/post.md

 return numbers, strings, booleans, objects, or arrays.
-Callback functions can be invoked by the primary function at any time, any number of times, synchronously or asynchronously, and using any context binding and arguments, which creates an extremely flexbile and powerful mechanism for communicating between JavaScript modules.
+Callback functions can be invoked by the primary function at any time, any number of times, synchronously or asynchronously, and using any context binding and arguments, which creates an extremely flexible and powerful mechanism for communicating between JavaScript modules.

 ## JavaScript Event Loop/Call Stack